-The Statement of Corporate Governance details the key roles of the Police and Crime Commissioner, Chief of Staff, Chief Constable and the Chief Finance Officers.
+The Statement of Corporate Governance details the key roles of the Police and Crime Commissioner, Chief Executive and Monitoring Officer, Chief Constable and the Chief Finance Officers.

 The Code of Corporate Governance describes the strategies, arrangements, instruments and controls adopted to ensure good governance in the two organisations.